-The City operated with re-adopted biennial budget for 2020 with the adoption of Ordinance No. 19-019.
-In 2020, General Fund revenues exceeded the anticipated budget by 1%, while expenditures were 93% of the budget.
+The City operated with a biennial budget for 2021 with the adoption of Ordinance No. 20-011.
+In 2021, General Fund revenues exceeded budget by 18%, while expenditures were 87% of the budget.
 Revenues exceeded COVID-19 collection expectations with sales tax at historic highs and development revenue keeping pace with recent growth patterns.
-Overall, 2020 ended with almost \$2.1 million more than the previous year.
+Overall, 2021 ended with a \$6 million increase in fund balance over the previous year.

 State law allows funds to be expended if authorized by an ordinance amending the original budget [RCW 35A.33.120(4)].
-The General Fund budget was not amended in 2020.
-Council adopted Ordinance 20-009 which amended that 2020 Budget for other funds.
+Council adopted Ordinance 21-007 (Spring Omnibus) and Ordinance 21-011(Fall Omnibus), both ordinances amended the 2021 Budget.
 This Ordinance supplemented the budget for debt service, land acquisition, capital projects and cost increase items.

-The City had planned and budgeted for General Fund balances in 2020 to 33% of Fund Balance; however, due to the higher growth in revenue collections and lower expenditures, the fund balance for the General Fund increased by \$2,188,194 ending the year with \$12,705,536.
-This balance represents almost 45% of expenditures and is well above the City's adopted policies for fund balance of 17%.
+The City had planned and budgeted for the General Fund to have a lower fund balance in 2021 to 31% of Fund Balance; however, due to the higher growth in revenue collections and lower expenditures, the fund balance for the General Fund increased by \$5,947,186 ending the year with \$18,668,299.
+This balance represents almost 97% of expenditures and is well above the City's adopted policies for fund balance of 17%.